microsoft/pxt-arcade/docs/skillmap/space/activity4.md

 Time to refuel!

-In this tutorial we'll add a fuel bar to your spaceship that depleats as you travel.
+In this tutorial we'll add a fuel bar to your spaceship that depletes as you travel.

 Make sure to catch the powerups to keep your ship from breaking down!